RSginer/flw-shopping/README.md

 Install dependencies

-`yarn start:server` it runs server
+`yarn start:server` it runs server.
+Open [http://localhost:3001/grocery](http://localhost:3001/grocery) to view it in the browser.

-`yarn start:webapp` it runs webapp
+`yarn start:webapp` it runs webapp.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 `yarn start` it runs both

-Runs the app in the development mode and starts the server on [http://localhost:3001](http://localhost:3001).<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.